-- A.It would appear, at first, that a CPI of 1 is as good as we can get so there is nothing further that can be done beyond full pipelining to reduce CPI.
+- A. It would appear, at first, that a CPI of 1 is as good as we can get so there is nothing further that can be done beyond full pipelining to reduce CPI.
 Actually, though, we can get CPI less than one if we execute two or more instructions fully in parallel (i.e. fetch them at the same time, do each of their steps at the same time, etc) by duplicating major portions of the instruction execution hardware. - 1.
 If we can start 2 instructions at the same time and finish them at the same time, we complete 2 instructions per clock, so average CPI drops to 0.5.
 If we can do 4 at a time, average CPI drops to 0.25. - 2.
 In describing architectures like this, the term ISSUE is used for starting an instruction and RETIRE is used for completing an instruction. - a) Because not all instructions require the same number of clock cycles, a system may actually retire a greater or lesser number of instructions on any clock than it issues on that clock, but the average number of issues/retires per clock will be the same. - b) Various hazards make it impossible to always achieve the maximum degree of parallelism.
 Thus, in some cases the machine will issue fewer instructions on a clock than it potentially could (perhaps even zero).
-When an instruction is not issued on some clock due to a hazard, it is held until the next clock, when an attempt is made again to issue it.
+When an instruction is not issued on some clock due to a hazard, it is held until the next clock, when an attempt is made again to issue it. - 3.
+Multiple issue is facilitated by taking advantage of the fact that many CPU's have separate execution units for executing different types of instructions e.g. there may be: - a) An integer execution unit used for executing integer instructions like add, bitwise or, shift etc.

-- 3. Multiple issue is facilitated by taking advantage of the fact that many CPU's have separate execution units for executing different types of instructions - e.g. there may be: - a) An integer execution unit used for executing integer instructions like add, bitwise or, shift etc. - b) A floating point execution unit for executing floating point arithmetic instructions.
-(Note that many architectures use separate integer and floating point register sets). - c) A branch execution unit used for executing branch instructions.(etc) - d) If two instructions need two different execution units (e.g. if one is an integer instruction and one is floating point) then they can be issued simultaneously and execute totally in parallel with each other, without needing to replicate execution hardware (though decode and issue hardware does need to be replicated.)

-Note that, for example, many scientific programs contain a mixture of floating point operations (that do the bulk of the actual computation), integer operations (used for subscripting arrays of floating point values and for loop control), and branch instructions (for loops).
-For such programs, issuing multiple instructions at the same time becomes very feasible.

-4. The earliest scheme used for doing this was the VERY LONG INSTRUCTION WORD architecture.
-In this architecture, a single instruction could specify more than one operation to be performed - in fact, it could specify one operation for each execution unit on the machine.
+- b) A floating point execution unit for executing floating point arithmetic instructions.
+(Note that many architectures use separate integer and floating point register sets). - c) A branch execution unit used for executing branch instructions.(etc) - d) If two instructions need two different execution units (e.g. if one is an integer instruction and one is floating point) then they can be issued simultaneously and execute totally in parallel with each other, without needing to replicate execution hardware (though decode and issue hardware does need to be replicated.) - Note that, for example, many scientific programs contain a mixture of floating point operations (that do the bulk of the actual computation), integer operations (used for subscripting arrays of floating point values and for loop control), and branch instructions (for loops).
+For such programs, issuing multiple instructions at the same time becomes very feasible. - 4.
+The earliest scheme used for doing this was the VERY LONG INSTRUCTION WORD architecture.
+In this architecture, a single instruction specifies more than one operation to be performed in fact, it can specify one operation for each execution unit on the machine. - a) The instruction contains one group of fields for each type of instruction e.g. one to specify an integer operation, one to specify a floating point operation, etc. - b) If it is not possible to find operations that can be done at the same time for all functional units, then the instruction may contain a NOP in the group of fields for unneeded units.